mtav/script_inception_public.deprecated.2019-06-03/README.txt

 --------
 Unless otherwise specified inside a file or folder, everything is under GPLv3 (cf COPYING.txt).

-The following are under the LGPL:
+The following (written by Ian Buss) are under the LGPL:

 * Bris2Meep